brandonrobertz/BitcoinTradingAlgorithmToolkit/README.md

     # which are raw price movements)
     dataset, tgt = dtools.gen_ds( ltc, 1, ltc_opts, "CRT")

-That should have stripped any starting Nans (some of the technical indicators need time to "warm up") and shifted our prices forward into `tgt`
+That should have stripped any starting Nans (some of the technical indicators need time to "warm up") and shifted our prices forward into `tgt`.
+We will use `dataset` as our inputs and `tgt` as the training examples.

 ## Dependencies